PurdueRCAC/AnvilOps/backend/README.md

 Add them as environment variables:

-- `GITHUB_APP_NAME`: Your app name (derived from the display name that you entered while creating the app)
+- `GITHUB_APP_NAME` (in secret: `app-name`): Your app name (derived from the display name that you entered while creating the app)
-- `GITHUB_BASE_URL`: The URL you use to access GitHub, including the protocol, with no trailing slash.
+- `GITHUB_BASE_URL` (`base-url`): The URL you use to access GitHub, including the protocol, with no trailing slash.
 Typically this is `https://github.com`, but it will vary if you're using GitHub Enterprise.
+- `GITHUB_API_URL` (`api-url`): The URL of the GitHub API, including the protocol, with no trailing slash.
+For GitHub.com, this is `https://api.github.com`, but on GitHub Enterprise, it will likely be `https://<your GHES server>/api/v3`.

 ### CILogon